JoelBranham/Codebreaker/README.md

 ![alt text](http://i.imgur.com/sIfAFtM.jpg)

 The player swaps the 1 for a 2 and guesses "2234".
 This yields 1 correct and 0 misplaced.
 The only digit that was changed was the first one, so having 1 more correct digit means that the changed digit is the correct one.
 The player can safely assume that the first digit is a "2".
-Furthermore, having 0 misplaced after this guess means that the player can also assume that a "1" is in the secret code.
+Furthermore, having 0 misplaced after this guess means that the player can also assume that "1" is in the secret code.
 If "1" was not in the secret code, the number of misplaced would go from 2 to 1 because the "2" was put in its correct position.